bangaloresolutionshub/essbase/Lab15/LabGuide15.md

 ![](./images/image15_6.png "")

 3. This will bring up the Create Autonomous Data Warehouse screen where you will specify the configurations of the instance.
-Compartments are used to organize resources in the Cloud.
+Compartments are used to organize resources in Oracle Cloud Infrastructure.
 Using the drop down, select **EssbaseSalesPlay** from the compartment list.

 4. Specify a memorable display name for the instance and database's name, here **EssbaseADW**.